-- · Monthly ACH deductions from 2-4 months. - · Monthly Credit Card payments from 2-4 months.
+- · Monthly ACH deductions from 2-4 months. - · Monthly Debit/Credit Card payments from 2-4 months.

-Any down payments are due at the time at which the student establishes an agreement with NelNet.
+If a down payment is required, it is due at the time at which the student establishes an agreement with NelNet.

 Luther Rice reserves the right to automatically add current or past due balances of \$100 or less to NelNet payment plans.